 |Modway Aveline||Has a breathable cover and gel-infused foams to keep you cool.||$399.99|

 Our favorite memory foam mattress for hot sleepers is the Amerisleep AS3.
-We like the AS3 because it has a true medium firmness, so it offers an even balance of comfort and support, and is comfortable for the majority of sleepers.
+We like the AS3 because it has a true medium firmness, so it offers an even balance of comfort and support and is comfortable for the majority of sleepers.
 While memory foam mattresses are known for sleeping hot, Amerisleep mitigates this concern by using plant-based, porous foams in their beds instead of denser traditional foams.
-Plus, they use Celliant’s® FDA-determined textile technology in the cover of their mattresses to regulate your temperature.
+Plus, they use a soft, breathable cover to promote air circulation throughout the mattress.

 The top layer of the AS3 is 3 inches of Bio-Pur®, Amerisleep’s plant-based memory foam.
 Bio-Pur® has an advanced open-cell structure, leaving more room for air to flow in and out of the mattress; as a result, Bio-Pur® is five times more breathable than traditional memory foam.
 Plus, because this foam is plant-based, it shouldn’t off-gas like other memory foam beds— helping you sleep clean, cool, and comfortably.